This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Check yourself and your pets for ticks any time you and/or your dogs have spent time outdoors where ticks reside.
 Here’s how to check for ticks on your body.

-- Have a plan for quick & easy tick removal — know where your tweezers (or other handy gadgets) are and how to get a tick out yourself.
+- Have a plan for quick & easy tick removal — know where your tick removal tweezers are and how to get a tick out yourself.